cps-sei/pladapt/examples/dart/README.md

 Set the number of threats generated

 ### `--altitude-levels=value`
-Set the number of altitude level that the drones can use.
+Set the number of altitude levels that the drones can use.

 ### `--threat-range=value`
-Set the range of the threats in altitude units.
+Set the range of the threats in altitude levels.
 Use `--auto-range` to automatically adjust this to the number of altitude levels.

 ### `--threat-sensor-fpr=value`, `--threat-sensor-fnr=value`